Dense routes

 Example 3

-The same as example 1, but the global_proximity_factor value is increased to 0.5 and the post_optimization option is enabled.
+Same as example 1, but the global_proximity_factor value is increased to 0.5 and the post_optimization option is enabled.
 The routes are geographically grouped.

 API request (JSON)API responseView on map